 You can pick from two color variants.

 Why was this thing so popular?
 It is basically 3 pedals in one - booster, fuzz and equalizer.
-Non of them was a top notch unit of its kind, but the fact that you were buying 3 in one surely worked, not to mention that there was nothing like true bypass at the time, and guitarists were constantly fighting a huge treble loss in their tone (caused by the low impedance pedals like a fuzzbox or wah-wah).
+None of them was a top-notch unit of its kind, but the fact that you were buying 3 in one surely worked, not to mention that there was nothing like true bypass at the time, and guitarists were constantly fighting a huge treble loss in their tone (caused by the low impedance pedals like a fuzz box or wah-wah).
 The Power Boost was the way.

 70's David Gilmour had Wah and Univibe in his rig, so no wonder he grabbed one of the Power Boosts to bring the lost sparkle to his clean sound.
 That was in 1972, when Pink Floyd kicked up with their Eclipse tour (early Dark Side of The Moon).
 The legendary "Orange Treble Booster" was born - orange in colour, and treble booster because David removed the bass control completely.
 Many people have been searching for a treble booster by Orange, but nothing like that really existed.
 Only recently, the right picture from the tour has been published, revealing the simple solution for the long time mystery (for more information see the brilliant Gimourish website).